These Q&A's are all about Maine Coon weight, growth and size, such as how fast a kitten should grow, and recognizing overweight or underweight cats.

-She also made a bet with me that he's going to end up being in the 18 - 20 pound range when full grown.
+She also made a bet with me that his weight will end up being in the 18 - 20 pound range when full grown.

 He does look like a full grown cat and isn't fat at all.
 In fact, he's a bit on the skinny side and eats constantly.

 I'd say your kitten is purrfectly normal for his breed.
-If he's a Maine Coon, he'll keep growing till he's around 3 years old.
+The Maine Coon cat breed will keep growing till around 3 years old.
 Just be sure to provide him with high quality food for those growing bones. =)

-I have had my female cross Maine Coon cat for about six months.
+I have had my female MC cross for about six months.

-I have wormed her and lately given her some fur ball treatment and she is eating more but I feel her spine and rump bones and she only weighs 2 kilos.
+I have wormed her and lately given her some hairball treatment and she is eating more but I feel her spine and rump bones and she only weighs 2 kilos.

 She must be about 15 months maximum.
 She was sold to me as an American House Cat.
 My vet said she is most certainly 90% Maine Coon and has all of the Characteristics.